saintsungminpark/application4/README.md

 a clone of data visualisation from mapbox

 ## features
-- [x] point to geojson data. this example visualizes all m1.0+ earthquakes from 12/22/15 to 1/21/16 as logged by usgs' earthquake hazards program.
+- [x] geojson data for visualizes all m1.0+ earthquakes from 12/22/15 to 1/21/16 as logged by usgs' earthquake hazards program.

 ## demo
 [https://saintsungminpark.github.io/application4](https://saintsungminpark.github.io/application4)